by Resource Associates @ grantwriters.net

 Reaching a high degree of stability is a goal for most organizations seeking to overcome the various challenges faced during the pandemic.
-While many elements can assist your organization with the new normal, grant funding will play a large part in that activity.
-In preparation for that effort, there are various activities that you can complete right now to position yourself in the best possible way to win grant funding in the coming year.
+While many elements can assist your organization with the new normal, grant funding will play a large part.
+In preparation for this effort, there are various activities you can complete right now to position yourself in the best possible way to win grant funding in the coming year.

 So, let’s get started.

 The vast majority of grant funding requires an organization to have current 501c3 status.
 Make sure you have a valid letter of determination, and your organizational chart and the board of directors list are updated and on letterhead.
 Ensure resumes are up to date for staff members and contractors operating grant-funded programs.
 Often funders want to review the organization’s staffing capacity and make sure they are qualified to run the funded program.
 You will need financial documentation, including an operating budget, all sources of income and donations, and financial statements from a certified public accountant.
 You can get a waiver on audited financial statements from most funders if your operating budget is under a certain amount.
 However, for the future and after successfully securing grants, you will need accounting assistance, and you will want to plan on audited financial statements in the future.
 Finally, to submit federal grants, you will need to be registered in grants.gov.
 If there have been changes to your organization since you last registered, it may take several weeks to get updated.
 Do not wait until you find a grant you desire before checking to see if everything is up to date or start the process.
 Ensure it is current now, and keep your log-in information handy.
 We offer free registration setup with our contracted services.

 - Board of Directors List (names and their affiliations)

 - Sources of Existing and Potential Matching Funds

 - IRS 990 Tax Return

 - Audited Financial Statements or an Audit Review